 This golf course was designed by golf legend George Pulver.
 Locals happily boasts that LPGA golfing champion and television broadcaster Dottie Pepper learned the game of golf as a youth from Pulver at Brookhaven.
 Pepper has been a major advocate for growing the game of golf at Brookhaven by offering great support each year.

-Across the street from the golf course, there are dozens of marked trails and a large picnic pavilion available for rental here.
+Across the street from the golf course, there is a new playground (made of recycled ocean waste) and a large picnic pavilion available for rental here.
+Coming soon, the winter ski trails will be cleared for summer hiking.

 Don’t miss a visit to dine at The View Restaurant, with home-cooked menu and a scenic patio with fire tables.
 The restaurant offers home-cooked meals and entertainment on the weekend.
 It is also available for events and catering at the picnic pavilion.